 A Sunday evening spent baking apple crisp…for only two people.

-My soul needed quiet love for a few days, so quiet love I gave and received.
+My heart needed quiet love for a few days, so quiet love I gave and received.
 My cart isn’t quite empty.
 It never will be.
 But it’s a little less full right now.

 In the upcoming week, try to find one thing to take out of your cart.
 Replace it with something that makes your heart and soul feel really, really, REALLY good.
 For one day, evening, or even just a moment, prioritize your needs above the stuff you need to do.
 All that stuff will still be there, I promise.